shadowcache/Cuki-Artifact-Presto/README.md

 # Adaptive Online Cache Capacity Optimization via Lightweight Working Set Size Estimation at Scale

-This is the repository for the artifact evaluation of Cuki.
-Cuki is described in the ATC'23 paper "Adaptive Online Cache Capacity Optimization via Lightweight Working Set Size Estimation at Scale".
+This is the repository for the artifact evaluation of the ATC'23 paper "Adaptive Online Cache Capacity Optimization via Lightweight Working Set Size Estimation at Scale".

-Cuki proposes an approximate data structure for efficiently estimating online WSS and IRR for variable-size item access with proven accuracy guarantee.
+The paper proposes an approximate data structure called Cuki.
+Cuki is designed for efficiently estimating online WSS and IRR for variable-size item access with proven accuracy guarantee.
 Our solution is cache-friendly, thread-safe, and light-weighted in design.
 Based on that, we design an adaptive online cache capacity tuning mechanism.

 The whole artifact is departed into three parts:
 - WSS estimation: https://github.com/shadowcache/Cuki-Artifact-WSS-Estimation